Acute hemorrhagic edema of infancy - Skin

 Edema of the face is often seen initially, followed suddenly by skin lesions beginning distally and spreading proximally.
 The patient may have low-grade fever but does not appear toxic.
 Systemic symptoms are rare, although joint, gastrointestinal (with bloody diarrhea), and renal (with hematuria and proteinuria) involvement may occur.
 Purpuric lesions can be painful.

 Illness lasts 1–3 weeks and resolves without consequence.
 Recurrences may occur.

 78913002 – Edema of newborn

-- Henoch-Schonlein purpura (HSP) typically presents with more systemic involvement (with abdominal pain, arthritis, and nephritis).
+- Immunoglobulin A vasculitis (IgAV) – Typically presents with more systemic involvement (with abdominal pain, arthritis, and nephritis).